Xayvay/DrivingHistory/README.md

 ### ReportProcessor class

+After changing fileprocessor class to reportProcessor I believe it needs to have:

-A. Read a file
+- Read a file
-B. Determine all the key drivers without duplicates
+- Determine all the key drivers without duplicates
-C. Determine the trips that the key drivers may have
+- Determine the trips that the key drivers may have
-D. Record everything on Reports
+- Record everything on Reports
-E. Spit our results on console or in output file... or both.
+- Spit our results on console or in output file... or both.